 Bedroom 1 - double sleigh bed & single sleigh bed with an unusual vaulted ceiling & exposed beams.

 Bathroom with bath shower & WC plus conveniently placed washer/dryer.

 There are two secluded and enclosed areas with trees & shrubs, garden furniture & barbecue.
 The perfect place to while away a lazy summer's eve, glass of wine in hand whilst watching the sun set over the valley.

-Full oil fired central heating, electricity, initial logs for the fire, bed linen.
+Full oil fired central heating, electricity, initial logs for the fire, bed linen and towels.